christoffertoppe/Web-uimahallit/README.md

 ## POST /api/add

 Receives a JSON with all the swimhall information.
+Information is added to the end of list in database as a new swimhall.
 ### received JSON:
-{nimi:[String],
+{_id:[Integer],
+ nimi:[String],
  ratapituus:[Integer],
  ratamäärä:[Integer],
  puhelin:[String],